Career Options in Fashion Advertising

 The median annual salary for all salaried writers and authors was $61,820 as of May of 2017, per the BLS.
 The number of opportunities for all writers and editors is expected to grow 8% from 2016 through 2026, which is slower than the national average according to the BLS.

 Alternate Career Options

 A reporter gathers information gained from research and interviews and prepares it for delivery to an audience, such as through television news, a newspaper or magazine, or even online.
 Reporters accept assignments from editors as well as suggest their own stories; they take guidance, suggestions and direction from editors as well.
 A reporter often has a bachelor's degree in journalism, communications or a related field; previous experience in college-level reporting is also common among aspiring reporters.

-Reporters and correspondents face an anticipated 14% decline in jobs from 2012-2022, per the BLS; many media companies have consolidated and fewer people are getting their information from print or television media.
-The BLS also reports that working reporters earned median pay of $35,870 in 2012.
+Reporters and correspondents face an anticipated 10% decline in jobs from 2016-2026, per the BLS; many media companies have consolidated and fewer people are getting their information from print or television media.
+The BLS also reports that working reporters earned median pay of $39,370 in 2017.

 Public Relations Specialist

-A public relations (PR) specialist determines what audience would benefit from hearing about client products or services, authors press releases, and forwards them to media contacts.
+A public relations (PR) specialist determines what audience would benefit from hearing about client products or services, writes press releases, and forwards them to media contacts.
 They also work with clients to hone their identity and message, and respond to media requests on clients' behalf.
 A PR specialist may also have a hand in crafting speeches, guiding advertising decisions, and fundraising efforts.